bitmark-inc/docs/pages/register-and-control-data/cli/cli-payment.md

 * With the correct payment ID added as a BTC/LTC OP_RETURN opcode.

-Because common wallets do not support attaching the Bitmark blockchain payment identifier to the BTC/LTC transactions, Bitmark provides an app called the Bitmark Wallet to pay for Bitmark transactions that come from the Bitmark-CLI.
+Because common wallets do not support attaching the Bitmark blockchain payment identifier to the BTC/LTC transactions, Bitmark provides an app called the Bitmark Wallet to pay for Bitmark transactions that come from the Bitmark CLI.

 ## Bitmark Wallet